Lison18/unit_3/README.md

 # Criteria D: Functionality

-A 7 min video demonstrating the proposed solution with narration
+A 7 min video demonstrating the proposed solution with narration:

 ## Citations